Find a Schizophrenia Therapist

 1800 Woodfield Drive, Savoy, IL, USA, Savoy, Illinois 61874

 Anthony Nichols is a Licensed Clinical Mental Health Counselor (LCMHC) in Savoy, Illinois and has been in practice for 20 years.
-They treat Schizophrenia, Grief and Loss, Spiritual/Religious Concerns.
+They treat Schizophrenia, Social Anxiety, Alcohol Use.

 I am a trauma informed counselor that provides a kind space and helps clients overcome past trauma, depression & anxiety to start enjoying their life.